-The location of the Organisation's offices are at: Unit 3, Roebuck Business Park, Harrietsham, Kent ME17 1AB.
+The location of the Organisation's offices are at: Unit 3, Roebuck Business Park, Harrietsham, Maidstone, Kent, England ME17 1AB.

 The Organisation's main activity includes the providing products and services that significantly reduce the risk of harm to human health or the environment posed by hazardous chemicals.
 The Organisation promotes information regarding its products and services via its website.
 Demand for our product is consistent throughout the year and is therefore not seasonal.

 The labour supplied to the Organisation in persuance of its operation is conducted throughout Great Britain.